Curses Conquest Guide

 - The Crazed Camper, Lurk — he resides in a C-shaped clearing, furnished with a blood-soaked table and a cauldron.

-Needless to say, but with a requirement to kill 350+ monsters this conquest is an upfront burst AoE DPS check, and many of the character's strongest builds for Greater Rifts will be poorly equipped to deal with it.
-Ideally, you will have enough gear to adapt into another build — i.e. a Frenzy Thorns Barbarian will switch to an Earthquake build, a Spirit Barrage Witch Doctor will switch to an Angry Chicken build, etc. If you are at all worried you do not have the proper gear or character power to complete the conquest on your own, simply reach out for help.
+Needless to say, but with a requirement to kill 350+ monsters this Conquest is an upfront burst AoE DPS check, and many of the character's strongest builds for Greater Rifts will be poorly equipped to deal with it.
+Ideally, you will have enough gear to adapt into another build — i.e. a Frenzy Barbarian will switch to a Whirlwind/Rend build, a Carnevil/DoD Witch Doctor will switch to a Spirit Barrage build, etc. If you are at all worried you do not have the proper gear or character power to complete the Conquest on your own, simply reach out for help.
 Hunt out the Cursed Peat event on your own (it is only courteous if you will request a carry), and join the chat of any of the multiple Conquest completion communities.
 Make it clear you are looking for high AoE characters, prioritizing builds such as Multishot Demon Hunters and Wave of Light Monks.
 These two builds specifically should be able to oneshot the bounty without any issue whatsoever.

 - Demon Hunter: Multishot Build;